 “Stickier” Paint, Bigger Beads for Lasting Brightness

-We recently got this measuring tool, so we can delve more deeply into the performance of our new line marking paint, in places where durability and visibility have been a problem.
-The new paint formulation allows for thicker application than our previous paints, and contains the most advanced resin available.
+We got this measuring tool, so we can delve more deeply into the performance of our some of our line marking paint, in places where durability and visibility have been a problem.
+This paint formulation allows for thicker application than our previous paints, and contains the most advanced resin available.
 (What’s resin?
 Similar to the sticky stuff from trees, it binds things together.)

 We’re expecting the paint will stand up better to scraping snowplow blades, studded tires, chains and the scouring effect of winter traction grit under vehicle tires.
 The other key aspect of this “thicker” and “stickier” paint is that it holds onto the new slightly larger glass beads that we’ll be using to enhance the line’s visibility.

-We’re excited about using our new retroreflectometer and expect it will play a shining role, as it helps us with the science of developing better, brighter pavement markings.
+We’re excited about retroreflectometer and the shining role it plays, as it helps us with the science of developing better, brighter pavement markings, for your travels.